rejeep/ruby-tools.el/README.markdown

 * `re-builder` for Ruby regex syntax

 ## Contribution
 Contribution is much welcome!
 Ruby tools is tested using [Ecukes](http://ecukes.info).
-When Adding new features, please write tests for them!
+When adding new features, please write tests for them!

-To fetch Ecukes:
+Install [carton](https://github.com/rejeep/carton) if you haven't already, then:

     $ cd /path/to/ruby-tools
-    $ git submodule init
-    $ git submodule update
+    $ carton

-Run the tests with:
+Run all tests with:

-    $ ./util/ecukes/ecukes features
+    $ make